Voltstro-Studios/Team-Capture/README.md

 ## Getting the project

 As this project is in an alpha state, a lot of things will constantly change, so it is recommended to build the project your self.

-However, we do offer [releases](https://github.com/Voltstro-Studios/Team-Capture/releases) every version milestone.
+However we do offer [DevOps builds via GitHub actions](https://github.com/Voltstro-Studios/Team-Capture/actions?query=workflow%3A%22Game+Build%22).
+To download a build, goto [Actions](https://github.com/Voltstro-Studios/Team-Capture/actions?query=workflow%3A%22Game+Build%22), select the latest succeeding build, go down to the artifacts section and download for your OS.

+We also upload a [release](https://github.com/Voltstro-Studios/Team-Capture/releases) every version milestone.
+This builds will be stable however will have major

 ### Prerequisites

 ```
 Unity 2020.2.1f1
-Blender 2.83
 PowerShell Core
 Git
 ```

 ### Pre Setup

-Since within the assets of our game we use straight raw Blender files, you will needed to have downloaded and installed [Blender 2.83 LTS](https://www.blender.org/download/lts/), and to make sure `.blend` files are associated with the Blender program.

-You will also want [PowerShell Core](https://github.com/PowerShell/PowerShell#get-powershell) installed on your system if you want to use the scripts as well as some other features.
+You may want [PowerShell Core](https://github.com/PowerShell/PowerShell#get-powershell) installed on your system if you want to use the scripts as well as some other features.
+This is however optional.

 ### Setup

-Once you have Blender and PowerShell ready:
+Once you have PowerShell ready:

 1. Fork and clone the project